Octavia Hill Centenary Trail - views and nature

 Bear left onto a footpath and immediately right onto a small footpath with a fence on the right.
 On reaching a wide track turn right and continue downhill.
 At a waymark post keep straight ahead on the small path marked Greensand Way to emerge via a squeeze stile into a field.

 Turn left past a seat to follow the boundary of the wood.
 Ahead can be seen the spire of St Marys church at Ide Hill.
-At the corner of the wood bear slightly right to a gate and maintain direction down to the corner of the next field and a small footbridge over a stream.
+At the corner of the wood bear slightly right to a gate and maintain direction down to the bottom right hand corner of the next field and a small footbridge over a stream.

 Passing between woods on the left and a field on the right, enter woodland.
 After an uphill section at a fork bear right and continue uphill.
 The path levels out at a junction of paths.
 Keep straight ahead to a stone seat commemorating Octavia Hill.